-As Tottenham and I finished up our chat, she asked about a casual comment my other daughter Maddie had made while I was filling out paperwork.
-It turned out that one of the many questions I answered — to which Maddie knew the answer — disqualified me and Ava from participating in the fMRI study the following day.
+As Tottenham and I finished up our chat, she asked about a casual comment my son had made while I was filling out paperwork.
+It turned out that one of the many questions I answered — to which James knew the answer — disqualified me and Ava from participating in the fMRI study the following day.
 Since I started my book reporting in 2012, I’d wanted to observe an MRI study; the findings were central to so much of the research I was reading.
 Stunned into silence, we gathered our belongings and walked out into the humid spring day.

-On the sidewalk, I wheeled upon Maddie with a harsh reprimand.
-Why was she chattering about our personal business?
+On the sidewalk, I wheeled upon James with a harsh reprimand.
+Why was he chattering about our personal business?
 Ava stood there mutely, disappointed that she wouldn’t get to experience the MRI machine.
-Maddie took off in a huff, dashing down the busy New York City sidewalk.
+James took off in a huff, dashing down the busy New York City sidewalk.

-In a few seconds, the lunchtime crowd engulfed her.
-I grabbed Ava’s hand and hurried after her.
+In a few seconds, the lunchtime crowd engulfed him.
+I grabbed Ava’s hand and hurried after him.